buildingSMART-Finland/InfraModel/markdown/headers.md

 ## Coordinate and height systems

 The height and coordinate system information is defined in the element \<CoordinateSystem>.
-At least one coordinate system must be defined:
+At least one coordinate system shall be defined.

+The Open Geospatial Consortium (OGC) naming system shall not be used in Inframodel from version 4.0 onward.

-Exactly one horizontal system shall defined using the European Petrol Survey Group (EPSG) naming system, or some other local system in current use; the Open Geospatial Consortium (OGC) naming system shall not be used in Inframodel from version 4.0 onward.
+Exactly one horizontal system shall be defined using the European Petrol Survey Group (EPSG) naming system, or other local system in current use.

 The EPSG coordinate system is set in the attribute epsgCode as a valid code without prefix.

-If a local horizontal coordinate system is used instead of a EPSG system, it is set using the attribute horizontalCoordinateSystemName (and the desc attribute can provide informal information about the system used).
+If a local horizontal coordinate system is used instead of a EPSG system, it is set using the attribute horizontalCoordinateSystemName and the optional desc attribute can provide informal information about the system used.

-Optionally, one vertical coordinate system can be specified in the attribute verticalCoordinateSystemName; this can be either using a EPSG namimg system (EPSG prefix and code, to be given here also when it is the same as for horizontal system), or a local vertical coordinate system (and the desc attribute can be used to provide informal information about the system used).
+Optionally, one vertical coordinate system can be specified in the attribute verticalCoordinateSystemName.
+This can be either using a EPSG namimg system (EPSG prefix and code, to be given here also when it is the same as for horizontal system), or a local vertical coordinate system (and the optional desc attribute can be used to provide informal information about the system used).

 It is also possible to set a rotationAngle for the coordinate system.

 The name attribute should not be used in Inframodel

 {{xtabulate4 CoordinateSystem}}